anditherobot/project-time/README.md

 Under the "Extras" folder, install:
 - Intel x86 Emulator Accelerator (HAXM installer)
   - **NOTE** if the package's status is "Not compatible with Windows", then ensure that Hyper-V is disabled, and also refer to [this StackOverflow answer](https://stackoverflow.com/a/41102254/747275) which should tell you how to install it.

-**TODO** Make sure to update these directions if need-be.
-I had other dependencies installed that I let the Android SDK Manager automatically choose for me, whether or not these packages are necessary is unclear to me.
-I did not delete any packages that it suggested.

 ### Create an Android Virtual Device (AVD)
 Go to the Android SDK folder and run the `AVD Manager.exe` program **as an administrator**.